Hagley Oval: Hadlee Pavilion

-The Pavilion provides an outstanding community facility which is available for community groups all year round.
-The Pavilion is available for other sport codes providing much needed toilet and changing facilities.
+The Pavilion provides a community facility which is available for community groups all year round.
+The Pavilion is available for other sport codes.
 The building was designed by Trevor Watt from leading New Zealand architects, Athfield Architects and built by Southbase Construction in less than ten months under adverse conditions.
-The building has been the recipient of many national building, design and engineering awards.

 Canterbury Cricket Umpires' Association Pavilion

 In 1864 this pavilion was erected on the first Canterbury Cricket Club's grounds, called Dilloway's, in order to be ready in time for the visit of an English eleven, captained by George Parr.
 In the match against Canterbury the English team won convincingly but were impressed by the facilities provided at the grounds at the north-western corner of South Hagley Park (by the junction of Deans and Riccarton Avenues).
 The well prepared field was neatly fenced and the handsome pavilion, the envy of other local clubs still using tents on match days, provided fine accommodation.
 Of timber construction the pavilion was built to a traditional English design and provided changing facilities, a communal area for meetings and teas, an open verandah and a viewing balcony.

 Two years later the pavilion was moved to its present site on Hagley Oval where it was the home of various clubs, the last in the 1980s being Marist.
 By this date it had served over 120 years and there was concern as to whether it could be retained It had been altered and upgraded several times and had been declared unsafe by the City Council in 1954.
 The local umpires' association took over the building in 1988 with the intention of restoring it.
 Under the guidance of the New Zealand Historic Places Trust the building has been fully upgraded, its original appearance returned and it continues to serve a useful function for cricket in Canterbury.

 Certainly the oldest cricket pavilion in New Zealand, the building may even be the oldest such structure surviving in Australasia.
 (Local cricketers are prepared to claim it as the oldest in the Southern Hemisphere until this can be proved incorrect!)

 In December 2003 the building was registered by Heritage New Zealand as a Category 2 Building.